obayit/documentation-user/inventory/management/delivery/delivery_countries.rst

     :align: center

 .. note::
-    This process doesn't work in backend.
-We assume that when you create a Sale Order, you know which delivery method you can use since you created them.
+    This process also works in backend.
+When you create a Sale Order, delivery methods will be filtered by the partner's address (or shipping address if enabled).